core-wg/oscore/draft-ietf-core-object-security.md

 The CoAP header field Code is protected by OSCOAP.
 Code SHALL be encrypted and integrity protected (Class E) to prevent an intermediary from eavesdropping or manipulating the Code (e.g. changing from GET to DELETE).

 The sending endpoint SHALL write the Code of the original CoAP message into the plaintext of the COSE object {{plaintext}}.
-After that, the Code of the OSCOAP message SHALL be set to 0.02 (POST) for requests and to 2.04 (Changed) to responses, except for Observe messages, for which it SHALL be 0.01 (GET) for registrations and 2.05 (Content) for notifications ({{RFC7641}}).
+After that, the Code of the OSCOAP message SHALL be set to 0.02 (POST) for requests and to 2.04 (Changed) to responses, except for Observe messages.
+For Observe messages, the Outer Code in the OSCOAP message SHALL be the same as in the original CoAP message.
 The exception allows OSCOAP to be compliant with the Observe processing in OSCOAP-unaware proxies.

 The receiving endpoint SHALL discard the Code in the OSCOAP message and write the Code of the Plaintext in the COSE object ({{plaintext}}) into the decrypted CoAP message.